-The EA-18G Growler is an electronic warfare capability that has the ability to disrupt or jam a range of military electronics systems, including radars and communications systems.
+The EA-18G Growler is an airborne electronic attack aircraft capable of providing force level electronic warfare support by disrupting, deceiving or denying a broad range of military electronic systems, including radars and communications.

 The $1.5 billion EA-18G Growler purchase includes the aircraft, required mission and support systems, training, and ongoing support to effectively develop and operate a Growler capability.
 Defence plans to achieve Initial Operational Capability (IOC) in 2018.

 - Smaller and more capable than USQ-113 with expandable infrastructure.